Drupal Redis documentation

 http://www.php.net/manual/en/dateinterval.createfromdatestring.php

 Setting a lower TTL may allow Redis to free up old cache entries.
 Note however that Drupal will by default use most cache entries indefinitely and setting TTL too low may negatively affect performance and should be tested carefully.
 It is recommended to only consider this for large cache bins such as page, dynamic_page_cache and render.
-And instead rely on setting redis_ttl_offset and relying on an appropriate eviction policy.
+And instead rely on adjusting redis_ttl_offset and relying on an appropriate eviction policy.
 Using volatile-lfu or similar will likely result in Redis making better informed decisions on which items to remove than a very short TTL.

 Cache optimizations